Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/Validator_performance_score.md

 ## Overview

 This document outlines the design and mechanics of the performance scoring system for validators in the AST network.
-Validator scores directly impact reward multipliers, penalty thresholds, and future epoch eligibility.
+Validator scores directly impact payment multipliers, penalty thresholds, and future epoch eligibility.

 The scoring engine evaluates objective performance metrics during each epoch and produces a final performance score ranging from 0.00 to 1.00 for every validator.